rusticlion/Manastorm/manastorm_codebase_dump.md

     slot.castTime = 0
     slot.castProgress = 0
     slot.progress = 0 -- Used in many places instead of castProgress
+    slot.wasAlreadyCast = false -- Reset the flag that tracks if the spell was already cast

     -- Reset shield-specific properties
     slot.isShield = false